architectural drawings on a small adu kit build with a little house sitting on the table

 Whether you opt for a one-bedroom, one-bathroom or two-bedroom, two-bathroom unit, you can build it on a concrete slab or a low-cost structurally insulated panel (SIP) system floor.
 Electrical and plumbing elements aren’t included in the kit.

-Based in California, Steelblox specializes in modern, sustainable ADUs that are easy to build quickly.
-Popular models range in size from 120-1,280 square feet.
+Based in California, Steelblox specializes in modern and sustainable ADUs that are easy to build quickly.
+Popular models range in size from 120 to 1,280 square feet (11.15-118.92 square meters).

 Steelblox designs are clean and modern, and they are also energy efficient.
 If you want a net-zero ADU, look at a Steelblox unit for inspiration.